 The Creatrix selectors for haiku are Rose van Son, Meryl Manoy, Amanda Joy, and Gary De Piazzi.

 To avoid disappointment, please follow the submission guidelines.
+Failure to adhere to the guidelines may result in your submission being rejected.

 Haiku Submission Guidelines